-We’re heading into what’s often dubbed “the most wonderful time of the year,” and you may agree.
-Still, added pressures amid the holiday season can test even the jolliest of elves.
+We’re in what’s often dubbed “the most wonderful time of the year,” and you may agree.
+Still, extra pressure can get mixed into the holiday season and test even the jolliest person.

-Beyond the usual decorating, shopping, cooking, social obligations and more, this year there may again be concerns about avoiding COVID-19 and the seasonal flu.
-At times, the holidays may be as stressful as they are festive.
+Besides the usual decorating, shopping, baking and social obligations, this year there’s ongoing concern about avoiding COVID-19, RSV and seasonal flu.
+At times, the holidays can be as stressful as they are festive.

-It’s important to try to manage the stress that pops up, as prolonged, high levels of it may contribute to health problems, including:
+But it’s important to try to manage the stress that pops up, as prolonged, high levels of it may add to health problems, including:

 - High blood pressure